nsc5171/JS/Misc.md

 Anonymous functions omit a name that is often helpful in providing more readable/understandable code.
 A descriptive name helps self-document the code in question.

+Inline function expressions are powerful and useful -- the question of anonymous vs. named doesn't detract from that.
+Providing a name for your function expression quite effectively addresses all these draw-backs, but has no tangible downsides.
+The best practice is to always name your function expressions.

 ```